magfje/ahk-script-manager/README.md

 4. **Run `MainScript.ahk`** to start the system.
 5. **Use the tray icon** to open the Script Manager, scripts folder, reload scripts, or exit.
 6. **Manage scripts** via the Script Manager GUI:
-    - Enable/disable scripts (updates `IncludeList.ahk`)
+    - Enable/disable scripts
     - Edit scripts in Notepad
     - Create new scripts from a template
     - Open the scripts folder
     - Reloads the main script to apply changes
+    - Add "external" scripts

 ---

 ## Using with the AHK Scripts Collection

 - Visit the [AHK Scripts Collection](https://github.com/magfje/ahk-scripts) for a library of portable, ready-to-use scripts.
-- Copy or symlink any scripts you want into your `Scripts/` folder.
 - Enable or edit them using the Script Manager GUI.

 ---